-- 1 cup brown rice flour
+- 1 cup gluten-free all-purpose flour

 - 1/2 cup almond meal

 - 2 1/2 teaspoons baking powder

-- 1/3 cup coconut oil, melted
+- 1/3 cup sunflower oil, melted

-- 2/3 cup coconut sugar
+- 2/3 cup brown sugar

 - 2 eggs, beaten

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- 2 tablespoons almond milk (or other non-dairy milk of choice)
+- 2 tablespoons unsweetened almond milk

 - 1 cup mashed ripe bananas (approx. 2–3 small bananas or 1 large banana)

-- Pour the batter into the prepared loaf pan and bake for 40 minutes until a tooth pick inserted in the middle comes out clean.
+- Bake Until Golden Brown: Bake batter on the middle rack for 40 minutes or until a tooth pick inserted in the middle comes out clean.